(All fields required)

 When doctors discovered that 4-week-old Addyson Strotman had scoliosis, her family turned to Cincinnati Children’s for a series of special casts that straightened her spine.

-And when Chase Tieber was born in 2009 with a brachial plexus injury, his parents wondered whether he would ever be able to throw a football.
+And when Chase Tieber was born with a brachial plexus injury, his parents wondered whether he would ever be able to throw a football.
 They found answers from the only comprehensive brachial plexus center in the country.

 3333 Burnet Avenue, Cincinnati, Ohio 45229-3026 | 1-513-636-4200 | 1-800-344-2462 | TTY: 1-513-636-4900